 Department of Accounting & Finance

 Lesley Catchpowle is Senior Lecturer in Critical and Social Research in Accounting and Organisations at the University of Greenwich.
-She holds a MSc in Economics from the London School of Economics and a PhD from the University of Greenwich.
+She holds a MSc in Industrial Relations from the London School of Economics and a PhD from the University of Greenwich.
 She is an accomplished lecturer with 25 years' experience teaching students from the UK and overseas.
 Her work experience includes local government, and education and consultancy for the Woolwich Building Society, Sainsburys, the NHS and the Department of Employment.
 She has lived, taught and researched in South Africa, Hong Kong and China.

 Lesley is a critical theorist with a prime interest in the activities of state and their relationship to global capital.
 Areas of research include the state's relationship with capitalism and accountancy, the transformation of the public sector, privatisation, South Africa and policies of globalisation and neo-liberalism.
 Her most recent publications were in the areas of social accounting, capitalist states and accounting, and Auditing in Iraq.